ACYANOTIC CONGENITAL HEART DISEASE

 DIAGNOSIS

-Because of turbulent blood flow, a patent ductus arteriosus causes a distinct sounding heart murmur that is heard on physical exam.
+Because of turbulent blood flow, a patent ductus arteriosus causes a distinct-sounding heart murmur that is heard on physical exam.

-The murmur, along with symptoms of heart failure in a premature infant, most often lead to the diagnosis of patent ductus arteriosus.
+The murmur, along with symptoms of heart failure in a premature infant, most often leads to the diagnosis of patent ductus arteriosus.
 A chest X-ray will show an enlarged heart and evidence of a large amount of blood flow to the lungs.
 An echocardiogram is done to confirm the diagnosis. doctor can see the size of the ductus arteriosus and also find out if the heart chambers have become enlarged due to the extra blood flow.

 In older children, though, their chest X-ray is typically normal.
 An echocardiogram will show the flow of blood through the patent ductus arteriosus and is typically done to confirm the diagnosis.